Marshall "Mark" Welch

 Ms. Custred has been a College Board consultant since 2000, presenting at numerous College Board institutes including international institutes.
 She has been an AP Summer Institute consultant since 2003, presenting at well over 50 summer institutes.
 She co-authored the Research and Education Association (REA) test prep book for AP United States History, she wrote the AP review questions for the AP edition of the Making America textbook, she co-authored the Fast Track to a 5 for AP World History and was a contributing author of the teacher’s edition of the Ways of the World textbook.
 She has developed and team taught a combination course that bridges AP U. S. History and AP English Language and has co-presented at a Southwest Regional College Board conference.
 She served as an AP mentor from 2015-2017, this mentoring program, designed and offered by the College Board, entailed conducting once a month webinars with new AP United States history teachers.
 She has served as a reader for the AP World History exam.

-Ms. Amanda Burgin has taught at Valley View Middle School in the Ysleta Independent School District since 1992.
+Ms. Amanda Burgin began teaching at Valley View Middle School in the Ysleta Independent School District in 1992.
+When Del Valle Middle School opened January 2019, she, along with 175 faculty and staff and their 1300 students, moved to the brand new campus.
 She earned both a Bachelors Degree in Liberal Arts and Masters Degree in British and American Literature from the University of Texas at El Paso.
 She began presenting at College Board workshops in 1998.
 She was selected as one of the District's Top Ten Secondary Teachers of the Year for the 2007-2008 school year.
 She's been a member and historian of Alpha Delta Kappa — Gamma Pi Chapter since 2005 and has been a member of the Texas Classroom Teachers Association, and the National Council of Teachers of English since 1992.

 She has served on several curriculum committees for the Ysleta Independent School District and attended the United States Holocaust Memorial Museum Belfer National Conference for Teachers in Washington D.C.
-As a yearbook sponsor, she has produced sixteen books.
-Ms. Burgin co-wrote the application for the Texas Schools to Watch and celebrated with the rest of her campus upon receiving the distinction.
+As a yearbook sponsor, she has produced eighteen books.
+Ms. Burgin co-wrote the application for the Texas Schools to Watch in 2016 and celebrated with the rest of her campus upon receiving the distinction.

-When the opportunity arose nine years ago, she readily accepted sponsorship of Valley View's Ready Writing team with several students placing over the years including a first place in 2010, 2013, and 2016.
+When the opportunity arose, she readily accepted sponsorship of Valley View's Ready Writing team with several students placing over the years including first place in 2010, 2013, and 2016.

-Brian D. Wynne has been a high school mathematics teacher for 19 years and has taught subjects ranging from Pre-Algebra to AP Calculus BC.
-Currently he serves as the mathematics department chair and teaches Honors Algebra I and AP Calculus AB at Alpharetta High School in Alpharetta, Georgia--a suburb of Atlanta.
+Brian D. Wynne has been a high school mathematics teacher for 22 years and has taught subjects ranging from Pre-Algebra to AP Calculus BC.
+Currently he teaches Precalculus and AP Calculus AB at Johns Creek High School in Johns Creek, Georgia--a suburb of Atlanta.
 Dr. Wynne also serves as a consultant for the College Board and has facilitated one-day workshops involving Math Vertical Teams as well as week-long Pre-AP summer institutes for middle school and high school teachers.
 His professional interests include creating assessment items in mathematics, increasing rigor in teaching mathematics, and encouraging students to think deeply about and connect topics within mathematics.

 Henry "Bob" Morgan